LPCIC/elpi/ELPI.md

 In our example, only the rules for `p1, p2, p3, foo` and `bar` are kept.
-Therefore, if just before the suspension of the goal `foo x` a rule like `p4` exists, this rule will not be filtered out from the rules in the suspended goal.
+Therefore, if just before the suspension of the goal `foo x` a rule like `p4` exists, this rule will be filtered out from the context of the suspended goal.

-The symbol `?-` in the head of a constraint is used to separate two lists of predicate names, the former list represents predicate names to be loaded as a predicate filter to load the wanted rules as hypotheses in the context, whereas the latter list contains predicates to be used in the new premises to be solved.
+The symbol `?-` separates two lists of predicate names: the former list is a predicate filter for the context;
+the latter list is a predicate filer for the goal.

-In the example above, the rules implementing `p1`, `p2` and `p3` are filtered in in the suspended goal, that is, they are loaded into `Ctx`.
-Therefore, when solving the goal  `Ctx => bar Arg1` all the rules for these three predicates are charged.
+In the example above, the rules implementing `p1`, `p2` and `p3` are kep in in the suspended goal context.
+Therefore, when solving the goal  `Ctx => bar Arg1` all the rules for these three predicates are part of `Ctx`.

 The list of predicate names after the `?-` should form a "clique", a set of symbols disjoint from all the other cliques in the constraint store.
 If two overlapping cliques are detected, the fatal error *overlapping constraint cliques* is raised.
-The overlapping check is not applied to the list of hypotheses symbols before `?-`, that is, in the case of two constraints declared on two same cliques `c` with different hypothesis `h1` and `h2`, then the two set of hypotheses are merged and added to the clique `c`.
+The overlapping check is not applied to the context filters, that is, in the case of two constraints declared on two same cliques `c` with different filters `h1` and `h2`, then the two filters are merged and added to the clique `c`.

 For example, if we keep the example above, the following code snipped would correctly extend the previous constraint: